Subscribe to Weekly Health Care News

 Mike is a seasoned diplomat, leading U.S. delegations to more than 50 countries.
 He has conducted negotiations on matters related to health, the environment, and trade.
 At the conclusion of his service, the Chinese government awarded him the China Public Health Award – the first time this award has ever been given to a foreign government official.

-In previous roles he served as Chief of Staff for Michael O. Leavitt at the U.S. Department of Health and Human Services.
+In previous roles he served as chief of staff for Mike Leavitt at the U.S. Department of Health and Human Services (HHS).
 At HHS, he directed and coordinated the activities of the largest department in the federal government, serving as the Secretary’s day-to-day manager for a department that employed 67,000 people and had an annual budget in excess of $840 billion.
-From November 2003 until January 2005, Mr. McKeown served as Senior Counselor and Chief of Staff to Administrator Leavitt at the U.S. Environmental Protection Agency.
+He also led the negotiations between China and the FDA regarding Drug, Device and Food issues which led to landmark agreements in 2008 and paved the way for the placement of US-FDA offices around the world.
+From November 2003 until January 2005, Rich served as senior counselor and chief of staff to Administrator Leavitt at the U.S. Environmental Protection Agency.

-Prior to his public service in Washington, D.C., Rich served as Chief of Staff to Gov. Mike Leavitt and as Commissioner of the Utah State Tax Commission.
+Prior to his public service in Washington, D.C., Rich served as chief of staff to Governor Mike Leavitt and as commissioner of the Utah State Tax Commission.
 His background is as a private practice lawyer and educator.
+Rich received his juris doctorate from the University of Utah and bachelor’s degree from Ohio University.

 Andrew Croshaw is president of Leavitt Partners Consulting where he oversees the delivery of consulting services to clients across the country.
 In this role, Andrew also advises clients as they enter new markets, enhance the value of their products, and navigate dynamic regulatory and reimbursement systems.